 The next time you pick up a rotisserie chicken from the grocery store or roast that Thanksgiving turkey, don’t toss out the bones when you’re done.
 Use them to make a batch of delicious bone broth.
 Once you try it, you’ll be surprised just how easy it is to make and how truly wonderful it is.

 We’re not done yet.
-I have a lot more to tell you about bone broth, so keep going.
+I have a lot more to tell you about bone broth!

-Okay, it’s fine for me to tell you that bone broth is good for you, but what exactly do I mean by that?
+Okay, it’s fine for me to tell you that it’s good for you, but what exactly do I mean by that?

 Let’s start with the obvious – homemade bone broth tastes really good.
 If you haven’t tried making any of these, do yourself a favor and get on it.
 Bone broth has a deep rich flavor that you just won’t get out of a cartoon of chicken stock.